Quantifying Bell nonlocality of a pure two-qudit state via its entanglement: Introduction

 \section{Introduction}

-Bell nonlocality \cite{01,02} of a multipartite quantum state -- in the sense of its violation of a Bell inequality\footnote{For the general framework on Bell inequalities, see in Ref. \cite{03}.} -- has been analyzed by many authors, for details see articles \cite{04,05,06,07} and references therein.
+Bell nonlocality \cite{01,02} of a multipartite quantum state -- in the sense of its violation of a Bell inequality\footnote{For the general framework on Bell inequalities, either on correlation functions or on joint probabilities or of a more general type, see in Ref. \cite{04}.} -- has been analyzed by many authors, for details see articles \cite{05, 06, 07} and references therein.

-It is well known (see, for example, in Refs. \cite{03,04}) that every separable quantum state admits a local hidden variable (LHV) model and does not, therefore, violate any of Bell inequalities \cite{03}.
+It is well known that every separable quantum state admits a local hidden variable (LHV) model and does not, therefore, violate any of Bell inequalities \cite{04}.
 This implies that every nonlocal quantum state is entangled.
 The converse is not, in general, true and, in 1989, Werner \cite{08} presented mixed entangled two-qudit states, each admitting an LHV model under all projective local measurements with any numbers of settings at each of two sites.
 These entangled mixed states do not violate any of bipartite Bell inequalities and are, therefore, fully Bell local in terminology of Ref. \cite{07}.

 However, as proved further in 1991 by Gisin \cite{09} for a pure two-qubit case and in 1992 by Gisin and Peres \cite{010}\ for a general two-qudit case, every pure entangled two-qudit state is Bell nonlocal.
 In both these articles, the proofs of Bell nonlocality of a pure entangled two-qudit state $\rho _{\psi}=|\psi\rangle\langle\psi|$ are based on constructing for a considered state of some specific qudit observables $A_{i},B_{j},$ $i,j=1,2$, for which the Clauser--Horne--Shimony--Holt (CHSH) inequality \cite{011} is violated: